Police score Enugu high on peace, security - Nigeria Today

 Police score Enugu high on peace, security

-The governor says he will continue to invest in programmes that will make Enugu crime-free.
+He stated that the state government donated an initial seed money of N100 million to support the security efforts and activities of the communities in pursuit of its objective to strengthen the State’s Neighbourhood Association and Watch Groups.

+“The gains and achievements that we have made in this direction, have earned Enugu State an enviable status as one of the most peaceful, secure and safest States in the country”, the governor added.

-The post Police score Enugu high on peace, security appeared first on Premium Times Nigeria.
+The post Police score Enugu high on peace, security appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share